ungleich/cdist/cdist/conf/type/__iptables_rule/man.rst

 BOOLEAN PARAMETERS
 ------------------
-All rules without any of this parameter will be threaten like ``--v4`` because of backward compatibility.
+All rules without any of these parameters will be treated like ``--v4`` because of backward compatibility.

 v4